-Forecasts and Economic Updates
+Forecasts and economic updates

-Minnesota Management and Budget prepares Economic Forecasts of projected state revenues and expenditures in November and February each year.
+Minnesota Management and Budget prepares economic forecasts of projected state revenues and expenditures in November and February each year.
 Forecast information is used by policymakers to ensure that enacted budgets remain on track and in balance, and to plan for future budgets.

-Minnesota Management and Budget also prepares quarterly Economic Updates in January, April, July and October each year.
+Minnesota Management and Budget also prepares quarterly Economic Updates in January, April, July, and October each year.
 These updates are not formal forecasts but instead report on year-to-date revenue collections compared to previous forecasts, and make note of any significant economic or revenue developments that have occurred since the last formal forecast.

 Price of Government

 Minnesota Management and Budget regularly calculates Minnesota’s Price of Government, a comprehensive measure of nearly all revenues collected by state and local governments, including school districts, as a share of personal income.
-Using this data, the Minnesota Budget Project has prepared a graph showing Minnesota's Price of Government over time.

 The Tax Incidence Study answers the question, “Who pays Minnesota’s taxes?”
 It reports detailed information on the household characteristics and taxes paid by Minnesotans, and is updated by the Minnesota Department of Revenue every two years.

-The Department of Revenue’s Tax Expenditure Budget outlines tax provisions that provide preferential treatment for certain persons, types of income, transactions, or property and that result in reduced tax revenue.
+The Department of Revenue’s Tax Expenditure Budget outlines tax provisions that provide preferential treatment for certain persons, types of income, transactions, or property, and that result in reduced tax revenue.

 The Minnesota Tax Handbook contains a summary of the state and local tax system in Minnesota.
-It contains a profile of each state tax including tax base, rates, collection amounts and legislative history.
+It contains a profile of each state tax including tax base, rates, collection amounts, and legislative history.
 The second section profiles each local tax in a similar manner.
 The last section contains summary tables of state and local tax collections.

-Each legislative session, House Fiscal Analysis creates Tracking Sheets that record executive and legislative budget decisions.
+Each legislative session, House Fiscal Analysis creates tracking sheets that record executive and legislative budget decisions.
 Tracking sheets are available for each finance committee.